tajdid/Jekyll-Starter-Kit/README.md

 Jekyll Starter Kit
 =============================

-A personal starter kit including full setup for Jekyll, GulpJS, Sass, AutoPrefixer &amp; BrowserSync.
+A personal starter kit including full setup for (Jekyll)[https://jekyllrb.com], GulpJS, Sass, AutoPrefixer &amp; BrowserSync.

-## System Preparation
+## Requirements

-To use this starter project, you'll need the following things installed on your machine.
+If you want to use this starter kit, then you'll need the following dependencies installed on your machine.

 1. [Jekyll](http://jekyllrb.com/) - `$ gem install jekyll`
 2. [NodeJS](http://nodejs.org) - use the installer.